isomerpages/moe-peihwaprespri/pages/2024 P1 Parents.md

 ### 2024 P1 School Books and Uniform Sale Schedule

-We are glad to inform you that you may come to the school to purchase books and uniform for your child according to the schedule below.&nbsp; The P1 Book and Uniform Lists are attached.
+We are glad to inform you that you are able to purchase books and uniform for your child.

+&nbsp;
+The P1 Book and Uniform Lists are attached.

 <p><a href="/files/Booklist/2024/p1%20booklist%202024%20revised.pdf">